ROCm/MIVisionX/apps/README.md

 <p align="center"> <img src="./mivisionx_winml_yolov2/image/cat-yolo.jpg"> </p>

+## MIVisionX rali-unittests
+Simple application for running unit tests for RALI library.
+Usage: rali-unittests input-image-folder output-image-name augmentation-number display-on-off gpu-or-cpu rgb-or-grayscale
+Example: rali-unittests input-images/ output-image-test.png 0 1 1 1
+The above example will run the first augmentation in the app on the image located in input-images and output the result to output-image-test.png.
+It will be shown in the OpenCV display window, it will use the GPU and it will be in color.
+Example 2: rali-unittests input-images/ output-image-test2.png 0 1 0 0
+Same as the first example but the processing will be done on the CPU and the image will be in grayscale.

 ## External Application

 * [MIVisionX-Classifier](https://github.com/kiritigowda/MIVisionX-Classifier) - This application runs know CNN image classifiers on live/pre-recorded video stream.